tabbzi/LnzLive/docs/GUIDE.md

 Useful for making Color Info Override sections in breeds.
 Not supported in all browsers.

+### Clear Paintballz from Ball

+Right-click a ball to clear all its paintballz.
+Technically, it will just comment out (`;`) those paintballz entries, so you can go back to the Text Editor to select, right-click, and restore.

+### Ball Info / Jump to #N

+Right-click a ball to jump directly to its LNZ entry by ball number.

 ## Backups

 Destructive tools like `Color Swap` and `Copy-Mirror` will trigger an automatic backup.
 The visual editing tools like move and scale ballz are especially hard to reverse without backups, as these take effect immediately.
-LnzLive takes a backup of your file before applying these tools, and saves it as `{filename}_backup.lnz`.
-The backup will overwrite any existing backup file.
+LnzLive creates a rolling backup rotation of the 3 most recent backups (`{filename}_backup_1.lnz`, `{filename}_backup_2.lnz`, `{filename}_backup_3.lnz`).

 ## Textures and Palettes